 Where was I?
 1999 was when it all began, since then I’ve designed, manufactured and produced catwalk collections, made numerous brides and mothers of the bride/groom exceedingly happy, and created wow factor tailoring.

 Eliza Wyke continues to grow, as do I, and I continue to tailor the patterns, locally source the fabric (my favourite part), cut, manufacture and fit my customers all by myself.
 There isn’t any part of the process that I can’t do.

 However, I don’t just design and make things.
 Over the years such has been my interest and passion for all things style, I’ve been asked for advice by friends, family and colleagues, I once had a recruitment consultant who knew me from old, call me out of the blue for fashion and style advice before her honeymoon!
 What started as a lunchtime hobby has grown into a career I adore.
 Such was the demand that in 2007 I became known as “The Personal Shopper”, helping customers achieve their perfect wardrobe – whether a capsule or a whole new look.
 This element of the business draws on my training as a tailor – I can assess a body-shape at 20 paces, and suggest tailoring solutions to give you the desired look.
-Six years down the line and here I am; from lunchtime hobby to image consultant with lots of fashion and style in between.
+Thirteen years on and here I am; from lunchtime hobby to image consultant with lots of fashion and style in between.

 And that’s how I got here.